ASAP Appraisal Services, Inc. maintains the highest professional ethics

 Appraising is a profession, and appraisers are professionals.
-Requirements to become a licensed appraiser have become more difficult than ever before.
-That's why it goes without question these days that real estate appraisal can certainly be called a profession as opposed to a trade.
-As with any profession we are bound by ethical considerations.
+The rigors of becoming a licensed appraiser have increased more than ever in the past.
+That's why it goes without question in this day and age that real estate appraisal can unquestionably be called a profession rather than a trade.
+As with any profession we must follow strict ethical considerations.

-ASAP Appraisal Services, Inc. has worked hard for its track record for completing appraisals with the highest of ethics.
-To learn more Contact us
+ASAP Appraisal Services, Inc. has an established track record for producing appraisals with the highest of ethics.
+Contact us today to learn more.

-Appraisers will sometimes be obligated to consider the interests of third parties, including homeowners, both sellers and buyers, or others.
-Normally the third parties are specifically defined in the appraisal report.
-An appraiser's fiduciary responsibility is restricted to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the order.
+Appraisers can also have fiduciary responsibilities to third parties, such as homeowners, both sellers and buyers, or others.
+Generally the third parties are specifically defined in the appraisal report.
+An appraiser's fiduciary roll is only to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the assignment.

-Appraisers also have standards outside of boundaries of with whom we share information For example, appraisers must keep their work files for a minimum of five years - at ASAP Appraisal Services, Inc. you can rest assured that we abide by that rule.
+Appraisers also have rules outside of boundaries of with whom we share information For example, appraisers must store their work files for a minimum of five years - at ASAP Appraisal Services, Inc. you can rest assured that we adhere to that rule.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be confident we are working hard to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be assured we are working hard to objectively determine the home or property value.

-When you engage ASAP Appraisal Services, Inc. we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.
+As soon as you request an appraisal from ASAP Appraisal Services, Inc. we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.